pav-hash/DragonStats/README.md

 This is designed to be run under linux with either apache or nginx.
 The machine could be as simple as a raspberry pi!

+REQUIREMENTS:
+  A webserver, php, python, nmap, ping..
+A base package has most of these installed by default.

 Simply place all the files into a web enabled directory.
 Once that is done, open up a browser and go to:  http://yourdomain.com/DragonStats/login.php The default username and password is shown on the login screen for you.